mcoirad/the-grunfeld/_executives/Kevin O'Connor_['UTA'].md

   <li>Drafted Gordon Hayward with 9th pick but was worth 3th pick.</li>

-  <li>Drafted Mo Williams with 47th pick but was worth 11th pick.</li>
+  <li>Drafted Ronnie Brewer with 14th pick but was worth 9th pick.</li>

   </ul>'
 end_year: 2012